agifm-team/AGI-Client/README.md

 A Cinny fork Matrix client focusing primarily on AI Agent utility with a simple, elegant and secure interface.
 The main goal is to build an Agent platform that is easy to use and has a pro tools for ai assisted productivity and fun.

-## Motivation
-I am someone who is definitely tired of seeing censorship spread across the internet.
-As I write this message on May 01 2023, it has been one of the most difficult days to have privacy, especially in Brazil due to the current political scenario.

-I see the Matrix project as one of the best alternatives to maintain at least try to keep communities and groups of friends on the internet.
-So my goal is to make this fork as good as possible so that not only can I be happy, but also all the people who are having a similar situation to me.

 ## Getting started
 Web app is available at https://client.pony.house/ and gets updated on each new release.